shubham-applozic/Applozic-React-Native-Chat-Messaging-SDK/README.md

 ```

 If you have not yet using pod dependency, check out how you can add pod in your react-native [here](https://guides.cocoapods.org/using/getting-started.html])

+### Add Bridge Files

+1) copy applozic folder from [here](https://github.com/adarshmishra/Applozic-React-Native-Chat-Messaging-SDK/tree/master/ios/applozic) to /ios/ folder to your project.

+2) Open project from /ios/ folder in xcode.

+**NOTE :** Please make sure to use .xcworkspace, not .xcproject after that.

+ 3) Add all .h and .m files to your project from applozic folder in step (1)

  ## Push Notification